lr-m/lr-m.github.io/static/media/td-2022-10-30-cheap-games-console-teardown.b2178c93d80c161b8071.md

 ![console.jpg](/assets/images/cheap_and_cheerful_400_in_1/console.png)

 The console is great for the price, the software isn't the most well made, but it gets the job done.
 There are a decent selection of games, the legality of which is questionable.
 Some notable features are Pacman, Tetris 2, and Super Mario Bros.
 It is worth noting that there are not 400 unique games, there are several duplicates.
-Looking online at other reviews/comments on youtube videos indicates that there are roughly 310 unique games.
+Looking online at other reviews/comments on Youtube videos indicates that there are roughly 310 unique games.

 I noticed that if you press all the alphabetic keys down and press reset at the same time, the test utility used by the developers pops up.
 This doesn't contain any interesting information, but it is pretty cool nonetheless!

 ![debug.jpg](/assets/images/cheap_and_cheerful_400_in_1/debug.png)

 The build quality is pretty good, and it would probably survive a drop or two.
-It also has volume control, a well backlit display (fixed brightness), rechargable Nokia-esque battery, and a display output.
+It also has volume control, a well backlit display (fixed brightness), rechargeable Nokia-esque battery, and a display output.
 Some of the games also have a 2-player mode, which is an enjoyable experience, especially on Tetris 2.

 My biggest grumble with the device is that your high scores don't save, if I get a new high-score on Pacman the score is never saved for the next time I play.
 I can't complain too much as most of these games never had this functionality on their original console.